 Is Donald proving us wrong?

-Recently a business exec posed an fascinating question during a coffee break: “Trump has now been the US President for nearly six months,” he said.
+A business exec posed an fascinating question during a coffee break: “Trump has now been the US President for nearly six months,” he said.
 “When do you guys stop using him as a cautionary tale about the ‘wrong sort of leader’, and start changing your views on what good leadership looks like?”

 In my leadership development programmes I often use an a picture of Trump to provoke discussion about what works in business, and what doesn’t.
 Even allowing for the imperfect read-across from politics to business, it works.
 Donald’s angry face makes people smile – or groan – with recognition.